lexrus/VPNOn/README.md

 <img src="https://cloud.githubusercontent.com/assets/219689/5629161/7472c794-95eb-11e4-8042-90469c1586cd.gif" width="375" height="375" alt="Screencast"/>

 Turning on a VPN is always a painful experience on an iOS device due to the deep nested menus.
 This App installs a Today Widget into Notification Center which make it possible to turn on a VPN in about 3 seconds(depends on the connection speed).
+Furthermore, by turning on On Demand feature, the VPN could be automatically connected when you visit any domain specified in this App.

 ## Requirements